 Prayer instructions

 Now at the close of this lecture I believe it would be most appropriate to have a mighty praise session of what God is about to do in your region.
-On our knees, let us lift our hands high like the old Israelites and call out loud your attitude of gratitude for being called by God and led by Him to this momentous moment to launch your own ministry with the goal of churches in your area to expand the Kingdom of God.
+On our knees, let us lift our hands high like the old Israelites and call out loud your attitude of gratitude for being called by God and led by Him to this momentous moment to launch your own discipleship ministry with the goal of starting new churches in your area to expand the Kingdom of God.
 Wow!

 Practical assignments